rubicks/rubicks-blog/posts/2014-12-19-autoconf-git-describe.md

 the build directory; i.e, in-source builds and/or out-of-source builds when the git repo is the (eventual) parent.

-Many thanks to cpackham for showing this trick on the [```configure.ac```][configure-ac] within the [```git-patch```][git-patch] project.
-There were [lots of others][search], but I found cpackham first.
+Many thanks to Packham for showing this trick on the [```configure.ac```][configure-ac] within the [```git-patch```][git-patch] project.
+There were [lots of others][search], but I found Packham first.